Kelechi-uo/Darey.io_PBL_DevOps/Project1.md

 ![Alt text](Images/Ls%20-L.png)

 On each line, the first character identifies the type of entry that is being listed.
 If it is a dash `-` it is a file.
-If it is the letter d it is a directory.
+If it is the letter `d` it is a directory.

+The next nine characters represent the settings for the three sets of permissions.